 Part of mattress care is doing what you can to ensure that your bed has a good long life.
 For some mattresses, that means flipping and rotating it once in a while.
 In GhostBed Luxe’s case, no flipping is necessary because it has a top-to-bottom construction.
 You should rotate it every 3-6 months, though, to ensure even wear.

-GhostBed Luxe has a memory foam feel, but it’s pretty firm.
-It comes in at a medium-firm to firm on our scale.
-Because it is so firm, you end up sleeping more on top of the bed than you may expect to with a memory foam mattress.
+GhostBed Luxe has a memory foam feel, but it’s on the firmer side.
+It comes in at a medium-firm on our scale, but that’s subject to change based on your weight/height.
+Because it is firmer, however, you end up sleeping more on top of the bed than you may expect to with a memory foam mattress.

 We do think combo sleepers can get away with this mattress, so long as they don’t sleep predominantly on their side.
 If you switch positions throughout the night, but sleep mostly on your back and/or stomach, GhostBed Luxe is a good option for you.